 Associate Professor and Department Chair of Physics; Coordinator of 3-2 Engineering Program

 My research interests are not limited to nuclear physics!
-I’m currently currently working with undergraduates on research projects in the areas particle physics, astronomy, machine learning, and the computational simulation of many-body systems.
+I’m currently working with undergraduates on research projects in the areas of particle physics, astronomy, machine learning, and the computational simulation of many-body systems.

 I am also dedicated to the study of physics pedagogy, specifically the efficient integration of laboratory and lecture experiences, and the development of foundational skills at the undergraduate level.
 My particular interests in the classroom include classical and quantum mechanics, mathematical methods and teaching computer programming in the context of the Natural Sciences.